Thursday, 7 May 2026

 In September 2012, he welcomed Patriarch Sviatoslav Shevchuk and the Bishops of the Ukrainian Greek Catholic Church from around the world to Winnipeg where they held their annual synod meeting.
 In July 2020, Huculak was appointed as a Member of the Pontifical Council for Christian Unity and Inter-religious Dialogue.
 He also served as Apostolic Administrator of the Saskatoon Eparchy from 28 April 2022 to 21 January 2024.
 On 10 November 2022 he was given an Auxiliary Bishop in the person of Bishop Andriy Rabiy.

-A testimonial banquet celebrating Metropolitan Lawrence’s 75th birthday and 20th anniversary as Metropolitan will be held at the Victoria Inn (1808 Wellington Avenue, Winnipeg) on 14 April 2026.
+A testimonial banquet celebrating Metropolitan Lawrence’s 75th birthday and 20th anniversary as Metropolitan was held at the Victoria Inn on 14 April 2026.
+For the occasion, the Ukrainian Catholic hierarchy of Canada and USA gathered in Winnipeg to felicitate His Grace.

 source: Lawrence Huculak on Memorable Manitobans